ProtectUK publication date

 • have a clearly defined process for consulting and sharing the location of the kits with neighbouring organisations and emergency services

-• have an agreed understanding that these kits may be used by emergency services on those occasions where they need it to supplement their own kit
+• have an agreed understanding that these kits may be used by emergency services if they need it to supplement their own kit

 • ensure the kits form part of a first aid exercise programme where relevant lessons are identified and reflected in updated plans and arrangements